 When someone searches your business or your industry, they are going to see your newest Post—even if they are not digging any deeper at the moment.
 That is the power you can leverage to promote upcoming events or highlight new specials.

-A news story that might be relevant to your company?
+Perhaps a news story that is relevant to your company?
 Something happening in the world, the nation, your city?
 Good weather, bad weather?
 Industry shifts?